 A number of high-end streaming devices accommodate 4K streaming, including Fire TV Stick, Roku Streaming Stick +, and NVIDIA Shield TV.

 NVIDIA Shield TV is technically the winner as it can stream 4K at 60Hz playback, and even upscale content that isn’t in 4K to look incredibly crisp and sharp.
 It also has an Ethernet connection that allows you to get a faster, more reliable broadband connection to stream those UHD shows.

-However, it’s also one of the most expensive 4K streaming devices, with the Roku Streaming Stick + and the Fire TV Stick 4K do an excellent job of streaming 4K content at a third of the price.
+However, it’s also one of the most expensive 4K streaming devices at nearly £150, and the Roku Streaming Stick 4K and the Fire TV Stick 4K do an excellent job of streaming 4K content at a third of the price.

 The new Chromecast with Google TV has the best TV streaming interface, as it allows you to browse through all your content from a single screen.
 The integrated Google TV interface gives you the option to search for content across all of your subscribed channels, as well as offering you personalised recommendations on your ‘For You’ page.